Eco-friendly Foam for Packaging & Upholstery

-With sustainability and the environment's health being critical to organisations and consumers, foam must be eco-friendly.
+With sustainability and the environment's health being critical to organisations and consumers, eco-friendly foam is a must.
 The UK government has pledged to eliminate all 'avoidable' plastic waste by the end of 2042 with a shorter-term goal of reducing waste.
 All plastic waste has a detrimental effect on the sea and nature as much of it makes its way into our waters, as we've seen on David Attenborough's Blue Planet.

 Packaging is a primary culprit in this damage to nature, and businesses are seeking new biodegradable materials that can be used, including delicate products.
 For example, bubble wrap is a great solution, but it's not suitable as an environmentally friendly option.

-Foam is an excellent material that is eco-friendly.
+However, foam is an excellent packaging material that is eco-friendly.
 It has a minimal impact on the environment due to taking a tiny amount of energy to make and does not involve poisonous chemicals.
 Whether you need packaging in flight cases, camera cases, acoustic foam or even gift boxes, foam provides an excellent solution that is not bad for the environment.
-In addition to being used for a purpose, foam can then be reused and recycled to be used yet again.
+In addition to being used for a purpose, eco-friendly packaging foam can then be reused and recycled to be used yet again.
 This comes in the form of reconstituted foam, an excellent solution for seating, gymnastic mats, and more.

 Reconstituted foam is made of the offcuts of foam that are compacted and bonded together.
 The environmental impact of making foam is already minimal, and when it's used again, it's even better.
 It's a clean process to make foam without the use of combustible gases.